All Muay Thai Fighting Styles Explained: Key Techniques & Examples

 3. Muay Khao (The Knee Fighter)

 Muay Khao fighters excel in using knee strikes.
 They often engage in the clinch, where they can control their opponents and deliver powerful knees to the body and head.
+The 3 main types of knees in Muay Thai are:

 Key Techniques: